dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 for this tutorial, and click on the key button.

-As we don't have a track already set up for the transform/location property, the animation tab will ask, wether it should set it up for us.
+As we don't have a track already set up for the transform/location property, Godot will ask, wether it should set it up for us.
 Click on "Create".

 This will create a new track and our very first keyframe at the beginning of the timeline:

 ![The sprite track](images/animationTrack.png)

-As you can see, the track list doesn't hold a descriptive name for a track, instead the list holds references.

-The track is composed of a path to a node, followed by a colon, followed by a reference to its property we would like to modify.
+The track name is composed of a Node Path, followed by a colon, followed by a reference to its property, that we would like to modify.

 In our example, the path is `AnimationPlayer/Sprite` and the property is `transform/pos`.